15 notorious celebrity lawsuits - Magnolia State Live

 Alec Baldwin vs. Halyna Hutchins’ family

 A New Mexico judge recently approved the settlement reached by actor Alec Baldwin and the widower of cinematographer Halyna Hutchins, who was killed on set by a bullet fired from a prop gun by Baldwin while filming the Western movie “Rust” in October 2021.
-Initially, Baldwin faced two charges of involuntary manslaughter, but prosecutors dismissed them in April 2023.
+Initially filed in February 2022, the wrongful death lawsuit alleged that Baldwin and the other defendants failed to perform industry-standard safety checks and follow basic gun safety rules while using real guns to produce the movie Rust, with fatal consequences.

 Investigators are still figuring out how real ammunition was loaded into the pistol.
 Charges of involuntary manslaughter were filed against the film’s gun supervisor, Hannah Gutierrez Reed, and remain in place, even though her lawyers filed a motion in May 2023 to dismiss them; a preliminary hearing is scheduled for August 2023.